HarshitKaushik/java-cheat-sheet/README.md

 Code executes successfully but after de-serialization, the values of super class instance variables are not retained.
 They are set to their initial values.
 When subclass is serializable and superclass is not, the state of subclass variables is retained.
 However, for the super class, initialization (constructors and initializers) happens again.
-#### Serialization and Static Variables
+#### Serialization and Static variables
-Static Variables are not part of the object.
+Static variables are not part of the object.
 They are not serialized.
 ### Threads
 - Threads allow Java code to run in parallel.
 Let's first understand the need for threading and then look into how to create a thread and what is synchronization?